-Your marketing plan will be executed by using the tactical elements of the Marketing Communications, or Promotions Mix.
+Your marketing plan is executed by using the tactical elements of the Marketing Communications, or Promotions Mix.

 The Marketing Communications Mix is the specific mix of advertising, personal selling, sales promotion, public relations, and direct marketing a company uses to pursue its advertising and marketing objectives.

 Advertising - Any paid form of nonpersonal presentation and promotion of ideas, goods, or services by an identified sponsor.

 Personal selling - Personal presentation by the firm’s sales force for the purpose of making sales and building customer relationships.

 Sales promotion - Short-term incentives to encourage the purchase or sale of a product or service.